ProxyAi/.bin/theme/README.md

 # ~/.bin/theme

-A collection of scripts to theme my linux install.
+A collection of scripts to theme my Linux install.

 ## Desktop environment theme